dauncy/daniel-blog/src/posts/controlw-flows.md

 ## Final Thoughts

-The main takeaway - aside for my fondness towards render props - control flows are another useful tool to help us write maintainable code and flexible abstractions.
+The main takeaway - aside for my fondness of render props - control flows are another useful tool to help us write maintainable code and flexible abstractions.